supervisely-ecosystem/import-images-in-sly-format-from-cloud-storage/README.md

    configuration files or in Admin UI dashboard.
 Learn more in docs: [link1](https://docs.supervise.ly/enterprise-edition/installation/post-installation#configure-your-instance), [link2](https://docs.supervise.ly/enterprise-edition/advanced-tuning/s3#links-plugin-cloud-providers-support).
    In case of any questions or issues, please contact tech support.
-1. Run app from `Ecosystem` Page
+1. Run app from `Ecosystem` Page.
 2. Connect to cloud bucket, preview and select directories with projects, import image projects in Supervisely format to selected Team - Workspace.
-You can perform these actions as many times as needed
+You can perform these actions as many times as needed.
-3. Once you are done with the app, you should close the app manually
+3. Once you are done with the app, you should close the app manually.